WE ARE ALL IN THIS TOGETHER!

 The driver will give you a copy of each page of the inventory.
 Attach the complete inventory to your copy of the bill of lading.
 It is your receipt for the goods.

 At the time your shipment is delivered, it is your responsibility to check the items delivered against the items listed on your inventory.
 If new damage is discovered, make a record of it on the inventory form.
-Call the damage to the driver’s attention and request that a record of the damage be made on the driver’s copy of the inventory.
+Call the damage to the attention of the driver and request that a record of the damage be made on the driver’s copy of the inventory.

 After the complete shipment is unloaded, the driver will request that you sign the driver’s copy of the inventory to show that you received the items listed.
 Do not sign until you have assured yourself that it is accurate and that proper notations have been entered regarding any missing or damaged items.
 When you sign the inventory, you are giving the driver a receipt for your goods.